lukeh1980/Snapshot-Backup-Utility/README.md

 # FULL SYNC MODE
 By default FullSync is set to on.
 If this is turned off snapshot time may be decreased but SBU will not delete files that have been deleted at the source until the first snapshot done after midnight.
 This may not be desirable if it's important that deleted files are not restored in the event of a recovery.
 Deleted files will only be retained for a maximum of 1 day when FullSync is off, when FullSync is on deleted files at the source will be reflected in the next snapshot.

+# SETTING PERMISSIONS
+By default SBU will attempt to copy permissions from source to destination but you can set the permissions and ownership of backup files when creating jobs:

+	--set-perms xxxx (e.g. --set-perms 0755)
+	--set-owner ownername
+	--set-group groupname

+If you do not want SBU to do anything with file permissions (i.e. inherit permissions from destination filesystem settings) you can use "--set-perms no-perms" option when creating the job.
+You can also edit the config file and change the permissions to "no-perms" and it will not make any changes to permissions or ownership of files when transferring.

+NOTE: If you are using an NFS share as a backup location you must use no_root_squash directive when exporting the share or SBU will not be able to change permissions.